crgarridos/AndroidUtils/README.md

 # AndroidUtils class

-This class should be initializated in the start of the application passing the context in AndroidUtils.initContext(context);
+This class should be initializated in the start of the application passing the activity in AndroidUtils.initContext(activity);

 ## Avalaible functions :